bsudekum/MapGap/readme.md

 ```

 #### `updateWhenIdle`
-This is one of my favorite performamce gains.
+This is one of my favorite performance gains.
 With MapBox.js, tiles are placed on the map **after** panning has completed (true only on mobile).
 By setting `updateWhenIdle:false` the tiles are loaded and placed on the map while the user pans giving the sense that the map is incredible fast.
 This however can detrimental on larger screens (iPad) and is best set to default.
 I like to query the screen size and apply this method for only smaller screens:

 ```
 // Apply method for smaller screens